EVMotorMagnets logoEV Motor Magnets

 This canonical page answers both hub motor and 46 magnets hub motor intent.
 Run the checker first for an actionable result, then use the report layer to validate method, evidence, and risk boundaries.

-Published: April 17, 2026 | Evidence updated: April 17, 2026
+Published: April 17, 2026 | Evidence updated: April 17, 2026 (stage1b research refresh)

 Tool layer: immediate magnet-count screening